aquasecurity/trivy/docs/tutorials/integrations/jenkins.md

 # Jenkins

-An Jenkins Pipeline that generates and publishes trivy reports in HTML.
+A Jenkins Pipeline that generates and publishes trivy reports in HTML.
 See [trivy-jenkins][trivy-jenkins] for details.

 ```groovy
 pipeline {